RM503/Regen_analytics_app/README.md

 ![Static Badge](https://img.shields.io/badge/alpha_version-1.0.0-blue)

-# Regen Organics app
+# Regen Organics analytics app
 ## What is this app for?
-This is an analytics app designed by DataKind for Regen Organics, serving two primary purposes:
+This is an analytics app designed by [DataKind](https://www.datakind.org/) for [Regen Organics](https://www.regenorganics.co/), serving two primary purposes:

 * Generate key statistics related to planting cycles and crop growth using vegetation indices (NDVI and NDMI) with the help of Google Earth Engine (GEE) backend
 * Serve as an analytics dashboard containing data and visualizations from initial market data, pre-existing analyses and trained models.
-Future upades will include write functionalities of newly aquired data to the database.
+The app includes functionalities for inserting newly queried farm polygons for analyses.

 The design and functionality of this app relies heavily on the workflow carried out during the research phases of the project - which includes data generation, visualization, ETL and ML model training.
-The codebase can be accessed through the following link
+The codebase can be accessed through the following link:

 https://github.com/RM503/DataKind_Geospatial/

-Even though the app was designed for a particular organization, it can be adapted to needs of other users.
+Even though the app was designed for a particular organization, it can be adapted to the needs of other users.
+Details on API requirements are provided later in this document.

 ## Building and running the app